Joojoobee87/kids_in_tow/README.md

 -	Google Fonts
 -	EmailJS
 -	Font awesome
+-	Coolors

 ## Testing

 I created a testing framework in excel with specific testing scripts and scenarios to test out on each of the pages / functions included throughout the project.
 The framework included the page / function being tested, the test carried out and the expected result.

 The project was designed to be responsive, adapting structure and formatting according to the user’s device.
 Consequently, testing needed to be carried out on a variety of different sized devices as well as on different browsers to ensure that the pages and functionality responded as expected across a range of different technologies.

 Where tests failed, the relevant alterations were made to the code, changes saved and committed and the test was repeated to ensure it responded correctly.

 ### Issues
 Aside from small formatting and styling issues in the code, I encountered a couple of more significant issues, these included:
 -	Google Map not loading on initial page load, without having to complete a browser refresh.
 -	I would have liked the filters to show only activities that met all of the filters highlighted.
 At the moment, the website displays any activity that has at least one of the highlighted filters.
-In future, if developing the site further, I would like to enhance the capability of the filters to only show activities that exactly match the users criteria – this would be done as part of the overall development of the filters.
+In future, if developing the site further, I would like to enhance the capability of the filters to only show activities that exactly match the user’s criteria – this would be done as part of the overall development of the filters.
 -	When clicking the ‘Apply’ button on the filters tab, where more than one filter is selected, or where the user has already started scrolling, the function scrolls the page up and down in a vertical motion, rather than once down to the activity section.
 A link to the Milestone 2 Testing excel can be found [here](documentation/MS2_Testing.xlsx "Milestone 2 Testing – Kids in tow")